 While the popularity of EVs varies by state – their market share has been growing in California – the overall appetite for EVs has been lukewarm.
 Seng displayed a graph that tracked EV sales in Georgia over the past decade.
 The graph shows a steep drop in sales when the state removed a $5,000 buying incentive in 2015.

 “Don’t get me wrong: There are people out there who want electric vehicles.
 But when you talk about mass numbers that those in the aftermarket have to worry about, consumer demand has been driven very much by incentives.”

 No. 5 – Autonomous vehicles are on the horizon, but the supporting technology is here today.

 When it comes to autonomous vehicles, Seng emphasized, “This is not an ‘if’ conversation.
 This is a ‘when’ conversation.”
 Autonomous vehicles are coming.
 While it likely will be years before fully autonomous vehicles comprise a significant share of the car parc, anyone who owns a late-model vehicle can get a taste of self-driving technology today.

-Advanced driver-assistance systems (ADAS) such as adaptive cruise control, lane-departure warning, collision avoidance and park assist are the building blocks of autonomy, and they’re becoming increasingly common standard features – even on entry-level models.
+ADAS features such as adaptive cruise control, lane-departure warning, collision avoidance and park assist are the building blocks of autonomy, and they’re becoming increasingly common standard features, even on entry-level models.

-Between 2016 and 2023, IHS Markit projects a 19.2 percent compound annual growth rate for the sensing technologies that support ADAS – camera, radar and lidar.
+Between 2016 and 2023, IHS Markit projects a 19.2% compound annual growth rate for the sensing technologies that support ADAS – camera, radar and lidar.
 The message to the aftermarket is clear.